mit-ll-ai-technology/maite/CONTRIBUTING.md

 The most basic use case of `pytest` is trivial: it will look for files with the word "test" in their name, and will look for functions that also have "test" in their name, and it will simply run those functions.

-Navigate to the top-level of `jatic_toolbox` and run:
+Navigate to the top-level of `maite` and run:

 ```console
 pytest tests/